 At a glance, the Vandal offers a 25-round magazine with a fully-automatic fire mode.
 While on paper, the weapon is must-have, there is plenty to consider if you want to perfect your craft and earn those all-important frags.

-Unlike some other weapons in the game, the Vandal’s damage statistics are not dependent on range.
+Unlike some other weapons in the game, the Vandal is not dependent on range.
 Meaning that if you hit someone at point-blank or on the other side of C-Long on Haven, you’re going to deal just as much damage.

 The Vandal possesses one of the most erratic spray patterns in the game.
 After the first two bullets, the weapon barrel immediately kicks up.
 After the fifth bullet, the barrel begins to move laterally — this is where it becomes especially tough to control.